 PURPOSE

-As described in section II.D.2 of Order R8-2024-0001 (Order), the Santa Ana Water Board incorporates this Fact Sheet as findings of the Santa Ana Water Board supporting the issuance of the Order.
-The purpose of this Fact Sheet is to describe the principal facts, the methodology, and the significant legal and policy matters considered by Santa Ana Water Board in preparing the Order.
+As described in section II.C.2 of Order R8-2026-0034 (Order), the Santa Ana Water Board incorporates this Fact Sheet as findings of the Santa Ana Water Board supporting the issuance of the Order.
+The purpose of this Fact Sheet is to describe the principal facts, the methodology, and the significant factual, legal, policy, and technical matters considered by Santa Ana Water Board in preparing the Order.
 This Fact Sheet also serves as a technical report and contains the information described in 40 CFR sections 124.8 and 124.56.

 CONTACT INFORMATION